sourcehawk/aws-org-billing-dashboard/README.md

 To use this project, follow these steps:

 1. Clone the repository.
-2. Navigate to the `terraform/` directory and run the following commands with the appropriate options to provision the AWS infrastructure:
+2. Authorize with the AWS CLI against a "management account" in your organization.
+(Will not be able to retrieve org data unless management account)
+3. Modify the `example.tfbackend` and `example.tfvars` at the root of the project to conform with your backend and target environment

-- `terraform init`
+- `terraform init -backend-config=targets/example.tfbackend`
-- `terraform plan`
+- `terraform plan -var-file=targets/example.tfvars -out=tfplan`
-- `terraform apply`
+- `terraform apply tfplan`

-3. If you have Grafana deployed in Kubernetes, navigate to the `charts/` directory and deploy the dashboard using Helm with the appropriate values.
+4. If you have Grafana deployed in Kubernetes, navigate to the `charts/` directory and deploy the dashboard using Helm with the appropriate values.
 Alternatively, if you have Grafana deployed by other means, you can set up the datasource manually using [this documentation](https://grafana.com/grafana/plugins/grafana-athena-datasource/?tab=overview) as a reference and import the dashboards from the Helm chart.

+Please note that it may take up to 24 hours to receive your first report from AWS after deployment.
+Additionally, some statistics in the dashboard will only be available once you have two months of billing reports.

 ## License